TheAgeOfCoding/CustomScenarios/README.md

 # Custom Scenarios
-In your Age of Empires 2 directory copy into:
+Copy these files in to your Age of Empires 2 directory to:
 ```
 ./Voobly Mods/AOC/Data Mods/WololoKingdoms/Scenario/
 ```